ttnick/ttnick.github.io/_posts/2022-01-14-in-freshmen-s-terms-what-is-a-matroid.md

 ![An undirected graph](/images/blog/graph.png)

 Now the elements of this type of matroid, called *graphic matroid*, are the edges of the graph (that is, by the way, the reason why I always use $E$ for the ground set of matroids).
 The feasible collections (i.e. subsets) of $E$ are precisely those that do not include a cycle in the graph.
 As you can see in the figure, there is an edge that has both its ends at the same vertex (a *loop*), hence this edge can never be part of a feasible set as it already forms a cycle all by itself.
-You also notice that the three edges along the vertices $1, 2, 3, 4$ form a cycle, thus, we can pick at most three of them.
+You also notice that for example the three edges along the vertices $1, 2, 4, 3$ form a cycle, thus, we can pick at most three of them.

 Now it is time to formally define what a matroid is.